 AAA Editor Notes

 The Durango and Silverton Narrow Gauge Railroad & Museum is at 479 Main Ave.
 Narrow gauge trains, powered by vintage coal-fired steam locomotives, run through the mountains of the San Juan National Forest following the Animas River to Silverton; the scenery is ruggedly beautiful.
 The line has been in continuous operation since 1881.
 Standard-class seating is available in an enclosed coach or open-air car; premium-class cars dating to the 1880s are available on every train.

-Least crowded times for the approximately 9-hour round-trip to Silverton are May to early June, late August, October and weekends throughout summer.
+Least crowded times for the approximately 9-hour round-trip to Silverton are May to early June, late August and in October.
 The 45-mile trip takes 3 1/2 hours each way and allows 2 1/2 hours in the mining town of Silverton for lunch and shopping.
 As an upgrade, a bus is available for one direction of the round trip between Durango and Silverton, reducing the trip to 5 1/2 hours; phone for dates and times.
 A 5-hour, 52-mile round-trip to Cascade Canyon is offered.
 Other themed train rides, such as the Polar Express, are scheduled throughout the year; call for information.
 The museum is in a roundhouse in the Durango yard.

 Note: The coal-fired engines emit cinders and soot.
 Dark clothing and sunglasses are recommended.
-Passengers must be in their seats 30 minutes prior to departure or the seat may be sold to waiting passengers.
+Passengers should be in their seat 30 minutes prior to departure or the seats will be sold to waiting passengers.